RakeshAnvekar/LangChain-Tools/README.md

 BaseTool is the abstract base class for all tools.

-Advantages: - Maximum flexibility - Custom execution logic - Advanced control
+Advantages: -Async and await, Maximum flexibility - Custom execution logic - Advanced control

 When to use: - Complex tools - Custom agent frameworks